cawfree/react-dataflow/README.md

 );
 ```

-Here, we use the [`useRaf`](https://github.com/streamich/react-use) hook to repeatedly request 1000 render frames for our component.
-On each frame, the component is re-rendered, and we continuously invert the contents of our `signalBuffer` and return them as a child.
+Here, we use the [`useRaf`](https://github.com/streamich/react-use) hook to repeatedly request smooth animated render frames for our component.
+On each frame, the component is re-rendered, and we continuously invert the contents of our `signalBuffer`, which is returned as a child.
 This generates the output `true`, `false`, `true`, `false` over and over again.

-This helps establish the "form" of data we're interested in using pure React, but let's turn our attention over to some of the restrictions.
+This helps establish the square wave "form" of data we're interested in using pure React, but let's turn our attention over to some of the restrictions.

 Firstly, this is a pretty boring application!
 All we do is render a constantly flickering boolean string on the DOM when we render a `<DigitalClock />`.
 Of course, we could dress this up, but there's a much bigger problem at play; what happens when we want actually want to _use_ the output value to drive a change somewhere else in our DOM?
 In traditional React, we would have to nest some child components which should be sensitive to these changes, but then our `DigitalClock` starts to be responsible for a lot more; it stops _being_ just a `DigitalClock`, and more like a `DigitalClockProvider`.